zama-ai/fhevm/docs/guides/node.md

 - `chainId`: the chainId of the network
 - `networkUrl` (optional): the URL of the network (used to fetch the public key)
 - `publicKey` (optional): if the public key has been fetched separately (cache), you can provide it
-- `reencryptionUrl` (optional): the URL of the gateway to retrieve a reencryption
+- `gatewayUrl` (optional): the URL of the gateway to retrieve a reencryption

 ## Create an instance